Sound of Charlotte Blog

 Get to know our composer, Gary Fry.

-Did you know that the Charlotte Symphony is debuting a NEW Christmas carol this holiday season, written just for us?
+You know when you just CAN NOT get a song out of your head?
+We promise that our NEW Christmas carol written just for us this holiday season will do just that.
 Emmy-winning composer Gary Fry, who's new to the area (he moved here from Chicago to be closer to his family), joins us for Magic this season.
 Get to know Gary.

-For these performances, Beasley Media Group's Francene Marie Morris join us as host and narrator for 'Twas the Night Before Christmas.
+For these performances, Francene Marie Morris join us as host and narrator for 'Twas the Night Before Christmas.

 Join the chorus!